ca3-caaip/bitbank_plugin/README.md

 ### For access to shell in the container

-$ docker-compose exec osmosis_plugin bash
+$ docker-compose exec bitbank_plugin bash

 ### For end